convexfi/fitHeavyTail/README.md

 ## Quick Start
-To illustrate the simple usage of the package `fitHeavyTail`, let's start by generating some multivariate data under a Student's $t$ distribution with significant heavy tails ($\nu=4$):
+To illustrate the simple usage of the package `fitHeavyTail`, let's start by generating some multivariate data under a Student's _t_ distribution with significant heavy tails:

 ```r
 library(mvtnorm)  # package for multivariate t distribution